 Do parlays have big payouts?

 The appeal to parlay betting is definitely the return.
-Bettors are very attracted to parlay sports betting because they can risk a small amount and come away with a significant profit.
+Bettors that are new to Arizona sports betting are very attracted to parlays because they can risk a small amount and come away with a significant profit.
 However, the reason the payouts are so large is due to the difficulty of actually hitting parlays.

 Oddsmakers are not stupid.
 That’s why sportsbooks are going to continue flourishing for a long time.
 They recognize how sports bettors are attracted to parlay betting, especially recreational bettors, and as the number of potential outcomes add up in a parlay, the less accurate the odds become.
 At a certain point, the odds land heavily in the favor of the sportsbook.
 The bettor has lost any statistical edge, and they may not even realize it.